postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ---

 Certificates enable making encrypted calls to APIs using Transport Layer Security (TLS) and Secure Sockets Layer (SSL).
-Many APIs require requests to be sent over an encrypted connection and will reject requests that are not secure.
+Some APIs require clients to send requests over an encrypted connection.

 To send encrypted requests to an API, add a certificate in Postman.
 You can add two types of certificates:

-* **CA certificates** are issued by a trusted certificate authority and provide the highest level of control over security and encryption.
+* **CA certificates** are issued by a trusted certificate authority.
-* **Client certificates** are self-signed rather than issued by a certificate authority.
-You can configure the domain and passphrase for the self-signed certificate.
+* **Client certificates** are self-signed rather than signed by a certificate authority.

-> Certificates in Postman are added on a per-domain basis.
+> Each certificate you add is specific to a domain.
 To send encrypted requests to additional domains, add the appropriate certificate for each domain.

 ## Contents